dahromy/site-vault/README.md

 ### Backup Process

+1. When you run `site-vault`, you'll be prompted to choose what you want to backup:
+   - Website files
+   - MySQL databases
+   - Both website files and MySQL databases

+2. For website files backup:
-1. When you run `site-vault`, it will list all available projects from your Apache and Nginx configurations.
+   - SiteVault will list all available projects from your Apache and Nginx configurations.
-2. Select a project from the list (you can type to filter the list).
+   - Select a project from the list (you can type to filter the list).
-3. SiteVault will display project details and ask for confirmation before proceeding.
+   - SiteVault will display project details and ask for confirmation before proceeding.
-4. If confirmed, SiteVault will create a backup of the selected project.
+   - If confirmed, SiteVault will create a backup of the selected project.
-5. You'll be asked if you want to transfer the backup to another server.
+   - You'll be asked if you want to transfer the backup to another server.
-6. If you choose to transfer, you'll be prompted for the destination server details.
+   - If you choose to transfer, you'll be prompted for the destination server details.
-7. After the transfer (if selected), you'll have the option to delete the local backup.
+   - After the transfer (if selected), you'll have the option to delete the local backup.

+3. For MySQL database backup:
+   - You'll be prompted to enter MySQL credentials.
+   - SiteVault will display a list of available databases.
+   - You can choose to backup all databases or select specific ones.
+   - The selected databases will be exported to SQL files in the `mysql_exports` directory.

 ## Requirements

 - Bash shell
 - Apache2 or Nginx web server
+- MySQL server (for database backups)
 - SSH client (for remote transfers)

 ## Changelog

+### Version 1.3.0

+- Added MySQL database backup functionality.
+- Implemented user interaction for MySQL credentials.
+- Added option to backup all databases or select specific ones.
+- Integrated database backup process with existing file backup functionality.
+- Updated main menu to allow users to choose between file backup, database backup, or both.
+- Improved error handling for database operations.

 ### Version 1.2.1